TessorNetwork/stFury/testutil/localdredger/README.md

 - These keys are added to your `--keyring-backend test`
 - If the keys are already on your keyring, you will get an `"Error: aborted"`
 - Ensure you use the name of the account as listed in the table below, as well as ensure you append the `--keyring-backend test` to your txs
-- Example: `dred tx bank send ls-test2 dred1kwax6g0q2nwny5n43fswexgefedge033t5g95j --keyring-backend test --chain-id localstride`
+- Example: `dred tx bank send ls-test2 dred1kwax6g0q2nwny5n43fswexgefedge033t5g95j --keyring-backend test --chain-id localdredger`

 5. You can stop the chain, keeping the state with